1. What is the B.S./M.D. Program?

-Yes, you must have a 3.0 science/math grade point average and a 3.2 minimum overall grade point average after the first year to automatically continue in the program.
-You must have a 3.2 science/math grade point average, a 3.25 overall grade point average and earn the national average on the MCAT (usually 8 in each section) to be promoted to the medical school after two or three years.
-The sections of the MCAT are Verbal Reasoning, Physical Sciences (Physics and Inorganic Chemistry) and Biological Sciences (Biology and Organic Chemistry).
-The three sections are scaled on a 1-15 scale with 15 being highest.
-If you have both a 3.5 overall and science/math grade point average, you can earn a composite MCAT of 24 with only one score of 7.
-Students who do not meet promotion requirements after two years may take a third year if they have a minimum 3.1 science/math GPA and a minimum 3.3 overall grade point average.
+Yes, students are required to have a minimum 3.2 science/math grade point average and a 3.2 minimum overall grade point average after the first year to automatically continue in the program.
+Students must have a minimum 3.4 science/math grade point average, a minimum 3.4 overall grade point average and earn a minimum score of 125 in each subtest for the most recent MCAT exam to be promoted to the medical school after two or three years.
+Students are also expected to demonstrate appropriate personal and professional development.
+Students who do not meet promotion requirements after two years may take a third year if they have a minimum 3.3 science/math GPA and a minimum 3.3 overall grade point average.

 8. When does the program begin?